Updated: 2 days ago

 Updated to reflect the changes to the ACAA (Air Carriers Access Act) final rule January 4, 2021.

-**NOTICE** Do not falsify your pet as a Service Dog or ESA.
+*NOTICE* Do not falsify your pet as a Service Dog.
 It’s extremely dangerous, illegal and hurtful to real teams.
-Help end the stigma and safety of handlers by following ACAA guidelines.
+Help end the stigma and protect the safety of handlers by following ACAA guidelines.

-Traveling with animals (referred to as dogs in this post, if you're traveling with any other animal just mentally replace a dog with the pet of your choice!) can be extremely stressful and chaotic.
-Here we will discuss the tips and tricks I've learned after 15 years as an 'frequent flyer' Southwest Member, traveling to 8 states with my Service Dog.
+Traveling with animals (referred to as dogs in this post) can be extremely stressful and chaotic.
+Here we will discuss the tips and tricks I've learned after 15+ years as an 'frequent flyer' Southwest Member, and traveling on over 20 flights with my Service Dog.
 Including specific links and recommendations.

 It will be broken up in 2 parts; flying and road tripping.
 Let's start with easier of the two!

 You and your dogs' safety is something to definitely take in account with traveling by car, especially for long distances.
 Dog's are like kids, they get ansy.
 If your furry friend is constantly moving around and trying to kiss and cuddle you, it can be dangerous since you're driving!
 This is why we don't travel without a backseat cover.
 It doubles as a separation from him jumping in our lap and a fur blocker for the seat.
 That's not all, you're also missing a pet seat belt buckle.
 This clips onto any harness and it will not only keep them in place but will protect them if you end up in an accident.
 Make sure its clipped to a secure harness and not a collar to prevent injuries.

 Pets aren't in cars as often as we are and it can be extremely frightening for them.
 Something you can do to prepare them is to just hangout in the driveway with them in the backseat.
 Play with toys, feed them treats or just cuddle.
 Make it an inviting atmosphere and this will help them be more calm during your actual trip.